Program now extended through 12/31/2015!

 Take advantage of the Incentive Program by hiring a Vermont Wind and Solar Program Partner.
 Solar Thermal Partners have proven experience and installation track records, and can quickly assess your home’s hot water needs and potential for solar thermal.
 Here’s how it will work:

-- Search the REV listings of Partner Installers: Take a look at the REV map of Partner Solar Hot Water installers (coming soon!) for the closest installer to you, or search the REV Partner Directory.
+- Search the REV listings of Partner Installers: Find a local installer by looking at the REV Partner Directory.
 In the REV Partner Directory, enter your zipcode or town name.
 You’ll get a list of the closest installers to choose from.

 - You accept the proposal and place a deposit

 - The installer files a permit application on your behalf with the Vermont Public Service Board